 Art DeGaetano and Derek Pines are the Senior Portfolio Managers primarily responsible for the day-to-day management of the Fund's portfolio.
-Michael Hirschfield, CFA, is an Analyst and Portfolio Manager of the Fund and a member of the investment team.
 The following table shows the number of other accounts managed by the portfolio managers and the total assets in the accounts managed within various categories as of the date indicated.